-File #: 20-1706, Version: 1
+File #: 21-1381, Version: 1

-The Florida Department of Environmental Protection (FDEP) requires that local agencies requesting State Beach Erosion Control funding provide a current resolution by its governing body which affirms support for the projects as part of its long range budget plan and indicates its ability to provide local project cost share.
-The projects for which future funding is being requested are the design and permitting for Segment III beach nourishment and the Segment II mitigation reef construction.
 FDEP requires that each annual funding request include estimated costs for ten years into the future; however, each subsequent annual request can modify the figures as needed.
 FDEP uses each annual funding request to rank requested projects and assembles a project priority list for submission to the Florida Legislature for funding for the upcoming Fiscal Year.
 The Florida Legislature generally allocates available program funding consistent with the FDEP priority list.
 State funding amounts for the Beach Management Funding Assistance Program are contingent on sufficient State of Florida documentary stamp revenues and upon Legislative appropriations of those funds.

-For Broward's projects, the state has typically contributed approximately 25% of the cost of projects that are eligible for Federal reimbursement (historically 50% to 60% of costs), with the remainder the responsibility of local governments.
-The County's Adopted Fiscal Year 2020-2024 Beach Renourishment Capital Program (Exhibit 2) reflects an anticipated percentage of Federal funds in the future based on recent and current Federal political and economic policies.
-Historical 10-year plans have reflected a significant Federal cost share which has supported higher priority ranking the state funding process.
+For Broward's projects, the State has typically contributed approximately 25% of the cost of projects that are eligible for Federal reimbursement (historically 50% to 60% of costs), with the remainder the responsibility of local governments.
+The County's Adopted Fiscal Year 2022-2026 Beach Renourishment Capital Program (Exhibit 2) reflects an anticipated percentage of Federal funds in the future based on recent and current Federal political and economic policies.
+Historical ten-year plans have reflected a significant Federal cost share which has supported higher priority ranking the state funding process.